hendo10/hendo10/README.md

 - 👋 Hi, I’m @hendo10 (you can call me Henry).
 - 👀 I’m interested in web & mobile development with a focus on front-end development (React).
-- 💞️ I’m looking to level up my developer skills by learning new languages such as SWIFT <br> Improving my understanding in building web applications using the MERN stack.
+- 💞️ I’m looking to level up my developer skills by learning new languages such as SWIFT and <br> continue to learn new concepts/teachings in building web applications using the MERN stack.
 - 🌱 I’m currently learning Nextjs and am open to networking.
 - 📫 If you would like to connect, drop me an email and say hi! chong.henry@gmail.com